acdoussan/env-setup/README.md

 ## TODO / Known Issues
 dockutil adds items too quickly, see if there is an open issue on github for this - workaround, run playbook multiple times until it passes
-Emacs install needs to happen before dockutil - workaround, run playbook again
+Ansible says dockutil made some change, but it is not reflected in the dock -> restart laptop Emacs install needs to happen before dockutil - workaround, run playbook again